Fair Clustering with Minimum Representation Constraints: Mixed Integer Optimization Framework

 \section{Mixed Integer Optimization Framework}

-We start by formulating the MR-fair $k$-means clustering problem as a mixed-integer program with a non-linear objective.
-We use binary variable $z_{ik}$ to denote if data point $x^i$ is assigned to cluster $k$, and variable $c_k \in \mathbb{R}^d$ to denote the center of cluster $k$.
+We next formulate the MR-fair clustering problem as a mixed-integer program with a non-linear objective.
+We use binary variable $z_{ik}$ to denote if data point $x^i$ is assigned to cluster $k$, and variable $c_k \in \mathbb{R}^m$ to denote the center of cluster $k$.
 The binary variable $y_{gk}$ indicates whether group $g$ is $\alpha$-represented in cluster $k$.
-Let ${\cal L}_k(\textbf{z})$ be the set of allowable cluster center locations for cluster $k$ as a function of the current cluster assignments, (i.e., ${\cal L}_k(\mathbf{z}) = \mathbbm{R}^m$ for $k$-means).
-To represent ${\cal L}_k$ in the $k$-medians case, we introduce additional binary decision variables $d_{ik}$ to denote if data point $i$ is selected as the center for cluster $k$.
-The set ${\cal L}_k(\mathbf{z})$ is the set defined by the following constraints:
+Let ${\cal L}_k(\textbf{z})$ be the set of allowable cluster center locations for cluster $k$ as a function of the current cluster assignments.
+We set ${\cal L}_k(\mathbf{z}) = \mathbbm{R}^m$ for $k$-means clustering.
+To represent ${\cal L}_k$ in the $k$-medians case, we introduce additional binary decision variables $d_{ik}$ to denote if data point $x^i$ is selected as the center for cluster $k$.
+For $k$-medians the set ${\cal L}_k(\mathbf{z})$ is defined as follows:

 ~